Howard Junior School COVID-19 Q&A

 9:00 Year 3

-- There will be staggered departure times, whereby parents are able to enter the school grounds to collect their child at the allocated times- these are as follows:
+We will also continue with staggered departure times, whereby parents are able to enter the school grounds to collect their child at the allocated times- these are altered and changed as follows:

 Please respect that this will be difficult to monitor (although we will try our utmost) and if you have a child that is in year 3 or 4 and a child that is in year 5 or 6- it would be encouraged that you arrange for your year 5 or 6 child to walk to meet you outside of the school gate at their allocated time- at an allocated place, as we would prefer that you leave the playground as swiftly as possible to ensure that social distancing can be adhered to as effectively as possible.